*This post may contain affiliate links

 I’m so glad we decided to get rid of it all before moving into our own home, the only thing that sometimes still gives me nightmares is the fact that we took it all to cash for clothes for a pitiful 50p per kg.
 The amount of ‘new with tags’ stuff in those bags and the money we could’ve made on ebay… haha, you live and you learn though!
 Now, I don’t throw anything without trying to sell it first (unless it’s damaged etc).

-But anyway, after years of working on it (literally), I feel like I’ve learned from past mistakes and picked up some good tips on how to overhaul and streamline your wardrobe.
+But anyway, after years of working on it (literally), I feel like I’ve learned from past mistakes and picked up some good tips on how to overhaul and organise your wardrobe.
 I’d like to eventually work up to a capsule wardrobe, but I’m not quite there yet -maybe one day.
 These ways might not work for everyone, but they work well for me.

 1. Set aside a day to get it done